 Helping students learn and love maths from the very first day of school up to year 3 with sequential hands-on units for every critical skill throughout the early years.
 Pack inclusions:

 Our numeracy leaders know that teachers have extremely limited time constraints - because we are teachers too.
-Accordingly, our Early Years Mathematics Package ensures that your teams have everything they need at their fingertips to deliver three years of sequential, rich, hands-on mathematics.
+Accordingly, our Early Years Mathematics Package ensures that your teams have everything they need at their fingertips to deliver three years of sequential, open-ended and rich learning experiences that prioritise hands-on mathematics.

 Packages to support your teams

-Created by Australian primary teachers and maths leaders in classrooms
+Created by Australian numeracy coaches and experienced primary teachers in early years classrooms

 Comprehensive units to assist teachers and teams to plan with thorough step-by-step modelling of sequential lessons that use materials to teach maths.
-The complete package includes over 2,000 pages of brand new rich tasks and multiple-entry-point sessions that all involve engaging hands-on maths (no worksheets).
+The complete package includes over 2000 pages of brand new open-ended lessons and rich multiple-entry-point (low-floor, high-ceiling) tasks that all involve engaging hands-on maths (no worksheets).

-All units use photographs of classroom modelling, lessons in action in classrooms and student work samples (over new 1000 photographs).
-These support teachers to deliver materials-based mathematics instruction with confidence.
-In particular, the photographs provide teams with an in-depth insight into how to model critical numeracy concepts with materials, including questioning and feedback tips.
-Detailed student work samples also illustrate what excellent student work looks like for each new lesson.
+All units use photographs of numeracy coaches modelling with materials, lessons in action in real classrooms and detailed student work samples (over 1000 photographs).
+These visual examples comprehensively support teachers to deliver materials-based mathematics instruction with confidence.
+In particular, the photographs provide teams with an in-depth insight into how to model critical numeracy concepts with materials, including questioning and feedback tips, as well as misconception alerts and how to address these.
+Support, mid-range and extension student work samples also illustrate examples of what excellent work looks like for each lesson.